mmohaveri/nvim.config/README.md

 ## Installation

-First of all, install neovim by downloading its latest vrsion from [its repository](https://github.com/neovim/neovim/releases).
+First of all, install neovim by downloading its latest version from [its repository](https://github.com/neovim/neovim/releases).
 You can put in in `/usr/local` or `~/.local`, just don't forget to add its bin directory to your `PATH`.

 ## Configuration and plugins